Bellflowers — Tall American bellflower (Campanula americana) Seeds

 Seeds per packet: 50-100

-"A" seeds do not need a winter or cold period to germinate, while "C" seeds need light to germinate.
-Sow these seeds on the soil surface and leave uncovered, outdoors in pots from November through April.
+These seeds need a winter or cold period to germinate - a minimum of 30 days below 40°F in moist soil (or sand or vermiculite).
+Sow outdoors in pots, on the soil surface and leave uncovered, November through March.
 A great species for beginner seed-sowers.

 Share this item: